In NASCAR, this Job is Never Truly Done, but the Hauler Driver can Always Count on Cummins

 Lewis is usually busy packing the Cummins powered tractor-trailer during a race to get back on the road as quickly as possible after the checkered flag falls.

-Every second counts, both on and off the track, for Bowyer’s team, which is sponsored in part by Cummins in 2018.
+Every second counts, both on and off the track, for Bowyer’s team, which has been sponsored in part by Cummins during the 2018 and 2019 racing seasons.
 It’s just part of the job, says Lewis, who has been doing this kind of work for more than 20 years.

-“Sometimes I don’t even know who won the race,” he said with a laugh, taking a short break from his duties for Stewart-Haas Racing (SHR) earlier this season at the Michigan International Speedway in Brooklyn, Michigan (USA).
+“Sometimes I don’t even know who won the race,” he said with a laugh, taking a short break from his duties for Stewart-Haas Racing (SHR) at the Michigan International Speedway in Brooklyn, Michigan (USA).

 It’s OK, the affable Lewis says, driving the truck is still one of his favorite parts of the job.